(Image: Zen Buddha Silence by Marilyn Barbone.)

 UPDATE YOUR VIEWS EFFECTIVELY (BELIEFS ARE HYPOTHESES TO BE TESTED, NOT TREASURES TO BE PROTECTED)

-People have a strong preference for consistency when it comes to their own beliefs.
-And they expect others to be consistent.
-The problem is compounded by confirmation bias, the tendency to look for and see only information that confirms your beliefs, and the tendency to interpret ambiguous information in a way that supports your beliefs.
-As long as you feel like your beliefs are consistent, you’ll feel comfortable and won’t challenge your beliefs.
+We have a strong preference for consistency when it comes to our own beliefs.
+And we expect others to be consistent.
+The problem is compounded by confirmation bias, the tendency to look for and see only information that confirms our beliefs, and the tendency to interpret ambiguous information in a way that supports our beliefs.
+As long as we feel like our beliefs are both consistent and correct—and, as a default psychological setting, most of us feel this way most of the time—we’ll feel comfortable and we won’t challenge our beliefs.

 Great investors seek data and arguments that challenge their views.
 Great investors also update their beliefs when they come across evidence that suggests they should.
 The proper way to update beliefs is using Bayes’s theorem.
 To see Bayes’s theorem and also a clear explanation and example, see: http://boolefund.com/the-signal-and-the-noise/